pranati-byte/maximally-main-website/replit.md

-# Maximally - India's Premier Teen Startup Platform
+# Maximally - Global Hackathon League for Teen Builders

 ## Overview

-Maximally is a comprehensive platform designed for ambitious teenagers (ages 13-19) to learn real-world skills including entrepreneurship, AI, digital marketing, and public speaking through immersive bootcamps and makeathons.
-The platform combines educational content delivery with community building and hands-on project experiences.
+Maximally is the boldest hackathon ecosystem for teen founders, coders, and creators worldwide.
+Born in India but built for the world, we host high-stakes innovation events, chaos sprints, and public launch challenges designed for ambitious teenagers (ages 13-19).
+The platform focuses exclusively on hackathons and innovation competitions - no lectures, no theory, just real proof-of-work events.

 ## System Architecture